Counseling and Psychological Services

 Nicole Ruzek, Ph.D.

-Nicole Ruzek, Ph.D. is the Assistant Director for Clinical Services at CAPS.
+Nicole is the Director of CAPS.
 She joined CAPS in 2012 after working at Cal Poly Pomona University as a clinical psychologist and research coordinator for six and a half years.
 Nicole received her Ph.D. from the Institute of Transpersonal Psychology in 2004 and completed a postdoctoral residency at San Jose State University.
 Nicole has extensive experience working with students from diverse cultural and socioeconomic backgrounds and particularly enjoys helping individuals with romantic relationships, spiritual questions, trauma, mood and anxiety concerns.
 She works from a developmental-integrative perspective, incorporating psychodynamic, humanistic, somatic, and cognitive approaches to treat the whole person.
-Nicole also coordinates the CAPS group therapy program and provides an 8-week Mindfulness Group each semester at CAPS.
+Nicole also enjoys running psychotherapy groups and teaching mindfulness practices to students in individual and group settings.

 Email Nicole Ruzek

 J. Anderson Thomson, Jr., M.D.

-J. Anderson Thomson, Jr., M.D.
-(Andy) is a part-time staff psychiatrist.
+Andy is a part-time staff psychiatrist.
 He received his B.A. from Duke University (1970), his M.D. from the University of Virginia (1974) and did his adult psychiatry training at U.Va.
 (1974-77).
 His private practice is oriented toward individual psychoanalytic psychotherapy, forensic psychiatry, and medication consultation.
-He was the Assistant Director of the Center for the Study of Mind and Human Interaction at U.Va., which involved interdisciplinary intervention and research in large group ethnic and political conflict.
+He was the Assistant Director of the Center for the Study of Mind and Human Interaction at U.Va., which involved interdisciplinary intervention and research in large group ethnic and political conflict, primarily in the former Soviet Union.
 He serves on the clinical faculty at The Institute of Law, Psychiatry, and Public Policy at U.VA.
-He has publications on narcissistic personality disorder, evolutionary theories of depression, antidepressants, criminal behavior, post traumatic stress disorder, religion, suicide terrorism, the psychology of racism, and psychobiographical essays on Robert E. Lee and Lee Harvey Oswald.
+He has publications on narcissistic personality disorder, evolutionary theories of depression, antidepressants, criminal behavior, the function of serotonin, post-traumatic stress disorder, religion, suicide terrorism, and the psychology of racism.
 In 2010 his work on an evolutionary theory of depression was featured in Scientific American Mind and in the New York Times Magazine, “Depression’s Upside.”
-He co-authored Facing Bipolar:The Young Adult's Guide to Dealing with Bipolar Disorder (2010) and authored Why We Believe In God(s): A Concise Introduction to the Science of Faith (2011).
-His current research interest is evolutionary psychology and its application to psychiatric illnesses.
+He co-authored Facing Bipolar:The Young Adult's Guide to Dealing with Bipolar Disorder (2010) and authored Why We Believe In God(s): A Concise Introduction to the Science of Faith (2011), which has been translated into Spanish, German, Polish, and Urdu.
+His current research interest is evolutionary psychology and its application to religious belief, well-being, resilience, suicide and psychiatric illnesses.

 Email Andy Thomson